Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - output:job_post_counts.json.
 Input:HTML content. script:count_job_posts.py
 - Stores the count of job posts associated with each date.
 - Provides a clear and concise structure for further data analysis or visualization

+### `soft_skills_occurrence_analysis.json`
+**Purpose**: The purpose of this file is to provide a detailed analysis of the occurrence of predefined soft skills across job posts for different months and years.
+It serves as an organized and structured dataset to enable further insights, such as trends in soft skill demands over time.

+**Key Functionality**:
+- Grouped by Year and Month
+- Each month includes a breakdown of soft skills mentioned in job posts, sorted in descending order based on their frequency.
+- The total number of job posts for each month is recorded to provide context for skill frequency analysis